ThePacielloGroup/cupper/content/patterns/API/filepond-instance.md

 | FilePond:processfileundo     | Processing of a file has been undone                                                                                                                               |
 | FilePond:processfile         | Finished processing a file, if the detail object contains an error property, something went wrong                                                                  |
 | FilePond:removefile          | File has been removed                                                                                                                                              |
+| FilePond:updatefiles         | A file has been added or removed

 ## Methods